anidea/Anidea-FX-Framework/README.md

 # Anidea FX Controller

 This application is targeted for the AEI FX series of boards, an Arduino compatible series of controllers from Anidea Engineering.
-While this program is free (MIT LECENSE), please consider purchasing and FX300 to support us making more free code.
+While this program is free (MIT LECENSE), please consider purchasing an FX300 or FX350 to support us making more free code.
+While this framework will run on an FX300 you will need the FX350 to use any of the management software connectivity.

-You can purchase a FX300 at http://get.anidea-engineering.com/fx300_order_request
+You can purchase an FX300 at http://get.anidea-engineering.com/fx300_order_request
+You can purchase an FX350 at http://get.anidea-engineering.com/fx350_order_request

-Generic framework for running different games on escape room props and connecting them with different management software.
+This is a generic framework for running different games on escape room props and connecting them with different management software.

+## Downloading
+Please note that when you first download and unzip the software you must rename the containing folder to "Anidea-FX-Framework" or the Arduino software will not be able to open it.

+## Required Libraries
+To compile the program you must have the following libraries installed:
+* MsTimer2
+* Ethernet2
+* PubSubClient
+* ArduinoJson

 ## Includes
 At the top of the includes there are several boards included.
 Only one can be uncommented to tell the program which pin definitions and functions to use.